 Homework will be assigned on Fridays and collected by 5 p.m. on Thursdays via Canvas.
 No late homework will be accepted.
 The lowest two homework scores will be dropped.
-Solutions of homework problems must be neatly and clearly written or typed in complete sentences.
+Solutions of homework problems must be neatly and clearly written or typed, in complete sentences.
 The solutions must be logically structured, and all steps must be justified.
-You may use statements proved in class and results of previous homework assignments.
-You may discuss general approaches to a problem with me and with other students, but you must write solutions on your own.
-You may not copy solutions from any source.
-Additionally, I will assign practice problems that will not be collected.
-I strongly recommend doing all suggested exercises as this will help with understanding the course material and with exam preparation.
+You may use statements proved in class and results of previous homework assignments and worksheets.
+You may discuss general approaches to problems with me and with other students, but you must write solutions on your own.
+You may not copy solutions from any source and you may not use any online sites (e.g., Course Hero or Chegg), technologies (e.g., ChatGPT), tools, or sources.
+Homework assignments will also include exercises that will not be collected.
+Doing these exercises will help with understanding the course material and with exam preparation.

 Exams: There will be two midterm exams and a two-hour cumulative final exam.
-The midterms will take place in class on Monday, October 3, and on Monday, November 7.
-The final exam will be scheduled by the university during the final exam week, December 12-16.
+The midterms will take place in class on Monday, October 2, and on Monday, November 6.
+The final exam will be scheduled by the university during the final exam week, December 11-15.
 All students must plan to take exams at the scheduled times.
-If you are unable to attend a midterm exam you should notify me promptly.
+If you are unable to attend a midterm exam you should notify me promptly, before the exam if possible.
 If there is a compelling reason for absence, such as illness or a family emergency, your score will be replaced by the final exam score.
 Otherwise, the score for the missed test will be zero.